Programs of Study

 The Jesse H. Jones Graduate School of Business provides programs leading to the degrees of Master of Business Administration (M.B.A.).
 Completion of the M.B.A. degree requires a minimum of two academic years in residence at Rice and 60 credit hours.
-The Jones School also offers doctoral degrees in marketing and finance, strategic management and accounting.
+The Jones School also offers a one-year Master of Accounting (MAcc) degree, and doctoral degrees in marketing and finance, strategic management and accounting.

 The Master of Arts in Teaching (M.A.T.) is a professional degree program for students wishing to qualify for secondary-school teaching following a liberal undergraduate education.
 The program normally requires the completion of 11 advanced courses.